reown-com/a2/README.md

   faulty device tokens and it might lead to `ConnectionError`s.
 Do not send more notifications with tokens that return `Unregistered`, `BadDeviceToken` or `DeviceTokenNotForTopic`.

-* Hyper, h2 and tokio are going through big changes, so expect the API of this library to change before it gets released to https://crates.io

 ## Tests